WiFeS observations of nearby southern Type Ia supernova host galaxies: Observations and data

 \subsection{Target Selection}

 The catalogue was created using the Pantheon supernova sample \citep{Scolnic2018} since we conducted all of our observations before the release of Pantheon+.
+Both the Pantheon and Pantheon+ supernova samples are a vast collection of SNe Ia light curves (1048 and 1701 respectively) and redshifts from different sources, both low- and high-$z$ to best constrain cosmology.
+At the time of observation, Pantheon was the most powerful SN sample, so we aimed to observe as many of the bright, southern SN hosts as possible.
 Galaxies were chosen to be easily observable from Siding Spring Observatory (latitude $149.06^{\circ}$, longitude $-31.27^{\circ}$), i.e.~airmass $\lesssim1.5$, and with $z\lesssim0.1$ as these are the redshifts most influential to $H_0$.

 The strategy was to observe in Nod\&Shuffle mode, which results in simultaneous science and sky spectra.
 The target is exposed on the science CCD pixels, then the telescope is nodded to empty sky and the charge already present is `shuffled' across the CCD so that the sky is exposed on a different set of pixels.
 Sky subtraction is then just the simple case of subtracting the pure 2D sky spectrum from the observed object+sky 2D spectrum within the same CCD image during data reduction, leaving just the 2D object spectrum.
 Each galaxy observation was made up of three Nod\&Shuffle cycles, with each sky and object exposure being the same length.
 The sky field was chosen to be as empty as possible, and close by to reduce the time to nod between frames.

 Once the targets were chosen, we calculated the rough exposure time using the WiFeS performance calculator.\footnote{\url{https://www.mso.anu.edu.au/rsaa/observing/wifes/performance.shtml}} The aim was a generous S/N of at least 20 in the blue camera after the full 3$\times$Nod\&Shuffle cycle, which was easily obtained for the brightest galaxies.
 The red camera naturally gathers more signal for the same observation time, so observation time was optimised for the blue camera.
 Exposure time depends on the moon phase (all observations were done in grey or dark time), the seeing full width at half maximum (FWHM; typically 1.6 arcsec at SSO), as well as the airmass and surface brightness of the target.
 The average total integration time was 485 s for an estimated average g-band surface brightness of 16 mag arcsec$^{-2}$.
 Subexposure times were rounded to the nearest 30 seconds rather than attempting to save small amounts of time optimising to the nearest second.